Design Engineering and Styling

 System Engineering and Strategic Program Management for the Aviation Industry

-This seminar is offered in China only and presented in Mandarin Chinese.
+This course is offered in China only and presented in Mandarin Chinese.
 The course materials are bilingual (English and Chinese).
 The course directly addresses improved aircraft system design tools and processes, which, when implemented will significantly contribute to simpler, lower cost and even safer airplanes that meet customer quality demands.
-Adding value to the high-leveraged area of Design (Reducing design by involving manufacturing) — which is what this course does — can start to rever…
+Adding value to the high-leveraged area of design (reducing design by involving manufacturing) — which is what this course does — can start to revers…

 Classroom